AKWEXV/exceedvote_ws/use-cases/uc202-criterion-vote.md

 Alternate Flows
 ---------------
 3a.
-User decided to cancel vote, User select 'Cancel' button to cancel the process.
+User decided to cancel vote, User select to leave vote page.

-1. System redirect user back to vote page.

 Frequency of Occurrence